Week Of Cold, Rain, Heavy Snow In Store For NorCal Leading Up To Christmas

 Forecasters said the storms will bring the potential for significant low-elevation snow, including over Interstate 5 north of Redding, an area where last week’s storms shut down the highway for nearly 24 hours.

-Little break in snowfall is expected after Tuesday, and major travel difficulties are anticipated the mountains, the weather service said.READ MORE: Firefighters Rescue 2 Dogs From Arden Arcade House Fire
+Little break in snowfall is expected after Tuesday, and major travel difficulties are anticipated the mountains, the weather service said.READ MORE: CSU Schools To Implement COVID-19 Vaccine Booster Requirement For Students And Staff

 “Gusty winds will further reduce visibilities during this event with local whiteout conditions possible,” forecasters said.
 “Holiday travelers should prepare for winter driving conditions by packing chains, warm winter clothes, and extra food and water.”